ON-DEMAND WEBINAR

 Scott Allen, JMP Statistical Discovery

-PRESENTED IN PARTNERSHIP WITH C&EN Media Group.
+PRESENTED IN PARTNERSHIP WITH C&EN MEDIA GROUP

 This virtual webinar was moderated by Melissa O'Meara, Forensic Science Consultant with C&EN Media Group.
-On-demand event now available courtesy of a joint partnership with C&EN Media Group.
+The on-demand event is now available courtesy of a joint partnership with C&EN Media Group.
+Visit C&EN Media Group at https://cen.acs.org/index.html.